kellan/laughingmeme/_posts/asides/2006-01-24-wow-is-very-pretty-and-very-complex-its-not-just-a-nice-gui-for-a-spreadsheet-application-like-some-other-rpgs.md

 ---
 id: 3215
-title: '&#8220;WoW is very pretty and very complex.
-It&#8217;s not just a nice GUI for a spreadsheet application like some other RPGs&#8221;'
+title: '"WoW is very pretty and very complex.
+Its not just a nice GUI for a spreadsheet application like some other RPGs"'
 date: '2006-01-24T15:46:00+00:00'
 author: Kellan
 layout: post